Skip to content

 Initialization

-Before you begin, you will need to contact the HPRC helpdesk (help@hprc.tamu.edu) to request a $SCRATCH file quota increase because creating a conda environment will add thousands of files to your $SCRATCH space.
+Before you begin, you may need to contact the HPRC helpdesk (help@hprc.tamu.edu) to request a $SCRATCH file quota increase because creating a conda environment will add thousands of files to your $SCRATCH space.

 After you get your file quota increase, the next thing you need to do is to add a few conda channels which contain certain bioinformatics tools.